Armo00/KIU-Pack/Readme.txt

 		1. This mod follows CC BY-NC-SA 4.0 license.
 Some of the texture, Waterfall templates, FX resources, and Realplume templates are from Kerwis Chinese Aerospace Pack. (authors: Velctor, Bingo, Akino).
 And some other waterfall templates are from Stock Waterfall Effects by AtomicTech and SRB Waterfall Effects by Adiri.
 These mods follow the CC BY-NC-SA 4.0 or CC BY-NC-SA license.
 No individual nor organization shall use any of the content of this mod for commercial purposes.

 		2. This mod is in no way intended to leak or spread classified information about the Chinese Space Program.
-The content in this mod is based upon public information and a little bit on our Imagination.
-It may not reflect reality accurately, so take what you will.
+The content in this mod is based upon public information and a little bit imagination.
+It may not reflect reality accurately, so take it what you will.

 	Tips: